alexconst/boxfiles/README.md

 # About

+*Vagrantfile for creating a Debian box with VirtualBox guest tools installed.*

 VirtualBox guest tools make file syncing and networking easy.
 However official Debian images don't include them since they're on the contrib repos.
-So to get things running smoothly some manual intervention is required.
+So to get things running smoothly we need to do some work.

-**To build a new box from scratch:**
+**Step 1: create a new box:**

-1. `ln -s Vagrantfile{.BAK,}`
+This will execute the provisioning scripts which will install the VirtualBox tools and allow for shared folders and networking.

-1. comment any `config.vm.provision "shell", path: "provision/` lines that are not relevant to your interests.
+1. optionally comment any `config.vm.provision "shell", path: "provision/` lines that are not relevant to your interests.
 In most cases this would boil down to either including or not including `.../02_x11.sh` (tip: if you're using X then you may want to uncomment `vb.gui = true`)
-1. comment the `config.vm.synced_folder` line blocks (there are two!) in the Vagrantfile *and* uncomment the line that disables the `/vagrant` share
 1. run `vagrant up`

-1. uncomment the `config.vm.synced_folder` line blocks *and* comment the line that was disabling the `/vagrant` share
+If you want to use the environment right away, with network and shared folders, before saving the box:
-1. eventually uncomment or add any `config.vm.network` lines of interest
+1. eventually tweak the `config.vm.network` and `config.vm.synced_folder` lines of interest
-1. run `vagrant reload` (equivalent to `vagrant halt ; vagrant up`)
+1. run `BOX="dummy" vagrant reload` (equivalent to `vagrant halt ; BOX="dummy" vagrant up`)

-**To avoid having to do this (and waiting 10+ minutes) every time:**
+**Step 2: package the environment:**

+This will avoid having to wait 10+ minutes for the the provisioning to finish each time you do `vagrant up`.
+So after doing the steps above, do the following:

 ```bash
 # package the box: